apache/skywalking-website/content/blog/2023-03-17-build-grafana-dashboards-for-apache-skywalking-native-promql-support/index.md

    ![dashboard.jpg](dashboard.jpg)

-This is an easy way to build, but need to know how it works if we want to customize it.
+This is an easy way to build, but we need to know how it works if we want to customize it.

 ### How the dashboard works